The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Likelihood of the Full Correlation Function

 where $\varphi_{\mathrm{exact}}$ is given by the exact characteristic function as discussed in Sect.~\ref{sec:cf_der} calculated up to a cutoff $\ell_{\mathrm{exact}}$ and the Gaussian part, $\varphi_{\mathrm{Gauss}}$ is characterized by its mean $\mathbf{\mu}$ and covariance matrix $\mathbf{\Sigma}_{\mathrm{Gauss}}$.

 The means were taken to be the corresponding partial sums over pseudo-$C_{\ell}$ from the correlation function estimator, Eq.~\eqref{eq:xip}:

 For this application, we analytically computed the pseudo-$C_{\ell}$ following equation~$9$ in \citet{alonso2019a} instead of summing over pseudo-$a_{\ell m}$.
-In Eq.~\eqref{eq:gauss_mu}, $\ell_{\mathrm{max}}$ refers to the \texttt{HEALPix}\footnote{http://healpix.sf.net} \citep{zonca2019a,gorski2005a} bandlimit of a map with the same resolution as the involved mask given by $3N_{\mathrm{side}} - 1$ and the lower limit of the sum depends on the maximum multipole moment the exact calculation is taken to such that $ \ell_{\mathrm{min}} = \ell_{\mathrm{exact}} + 1$.
-As the mean of the sum of two random variables is given by the sum of their means, this part and the low-multipole-moment part with mean Eq.~\eqref{eq:lowmean} add up to the unbiased mean given by the estimator, Eq.~\eqref{eq:xip}.
+In Eq.~\eqref{eq:gauss_mu}, $\ell_{\mathrm{max}}$ refers to the \texttt{HEALPix}\footnote{\url{http://healpix.sf.net}} \citep{gorski2005a,zonca2019a} bandlimit of a map with the same resolution as the involved mask given by $3N_{\mathrm{side}} - 1$ and the lower limit of the sum depends on the maximum multipole moment the exact calculation is taken to such that $ \ell_{\mathrm{min}} = \ell_{\mathrm{exact}} + 1$.
+As the mean of the sum of two random variables is given by the sum of their means, Eq.~\eqref{eq:gauss_mu} and the low-multipole-moment part with mean Eq.~\eqref{eq:lowmean} add up to the unbiased mean given by the estimator, Eq.~\eqref{eq:xip}.

 We estimate the Gaussian covariance for the correlation function following~\citet{joachimi2021a}.
 We replace the integral over the angular power spectrum times the Bessel function by a discrete sum over integrated Wigner $d$-functions in order to consistently use the full-sky formalism.
 The influence of the mask on the covariance will be approximated by using an effective sky fraction $f_{\mathrm{sky}}$.
-Using this instead of the actual weights of the map seems to be sufficient for the small scales this part of the likelihood is applied to.
-We note in passing that a more sophisticated estimate of the correlation-function covariance for the high-$\ell$ part that for example takes into account the precise mask geometry is possible \citep{nicola2021a,garcia-garcia2019a} but does not seem to be necessary at this point.
-The Gaussian covariance between the small-scale ends of the cosmic-shear correlation functions $\xi^+_{ij}(\bar{\theta}_1)$ and $\xi^+_{kl}(\bar{\theta}_2)$, $\bvec{\Sigma}_{\mathrm{Gauss}}$, therefore can be written out as
+Using the $f_{\mathrm{sky}}$ approximation instead of the actual weights of the map seems to be sufficient for the small scales the high-$\ell$ part of the likelihood is applied to.
+We note in passing that a more sophisticated estimate of the correlation-function covariance for the high-$\ell$ part that for example takes into account the precise mask geometry is possible \citep{garcia-garcia2019a,nicola2021a} but does not seem to be necessary at this point.
+The Gaussian covariance of the high-$\ell$ parts of the cosmic-shear correlation functions $\xi^+_{ij}(\bar{\theta}_1)$ and $\xi^+_{kl}(\bar{\theta}_2)$, $\bvec{\Sigma}_{\mathrm{Gauss}}$, therefore can be written out as